shawndur/RailsTest/sample_app/README.md

 # RailsTest
-Rails program from chapter 3 of the [tutorial](https://www.railstutorial.org/book/static_pages) from railstutorial.org
+Rails program from chapters 3-4 of the [tutorial](https://www.railstutorial.org/book/static_pages) from railstutorial.org